The short version

 The long version

 I’m Emma.
-Full-time mum to the cutest, cleverest and all round best five year-old boy in the world; aspiring writer and coffee addict.
-I have written many short stories, some of which have been published.
-I’m also studying for an English Literature degree with the Open University and manage to squeeze in a part-time job and occasional housework.
+Full-time mum to the cutest, cleverest and all round best nine year-old boy in the world; aspiring writer and coffee addict.
+I have written many short stories, some of which have been published and I’m currently working on my second novel.
+I’m married to Kevin and have a full-time job, but I rarely talk about them (yawn).

 I could throw around cliches all day, but I genuinely do love to write.
 From Primary School where I spent Monday morning’s crafting interesting and only slightly made-up diaries through to Secondary School where I rewrote ‘A Midsomer Night’s Dream’ for the 20th Century in my spare time.